 Thanks For Your Time, Anon.

 I hope you found this interview with a blackhat SEO expert interesting.
 But remember – anything like this WILL get your site banned if you try it today.
 Google has made huge advances in the past few years, and retroactively fixing sites that have had this kind of blackhat work done on them is virtually impossible.
-If you are interested in SEO though, we have a lot of helpful SEO articles here at MakeUseOf by our own resident SEO Editor Ryan Dube.
+If you are interested in SEO though, we have a lot of helpful SEO articles here at MakeUseOf by our own resident SEO expert Ryan Dube.